Herbal insights for over two decades.

 I personally find the connection among plants with their pollinators as fascinating as I do their eagerness to supply humanity with its medicinal needs.
 The flora do both with admirable detail, and the latter in curious ways sometimes still unsolvable to those they succor.
 This is what I write about for your enjoyment.

-The Herbaria is an independent project.
-All monographs and photos are copyrighted by Christine Maxa.
-All monographs are featured on The Herbarian Substack page.
+The Herbaria is an independent project, with all monographs and photos copyrighted by Christine Maxa and featured on The Herbarian1 Substack page.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.